iiasa/message-ix-models/doc/global/land_use/emulator.rst

 From the trade-off surface it possible to deduct that for a MESSAGEix scenario without climate policy, land-use pathways of the lower BIO-categories and lowest GHG-categories will be used.
 The energy system will therefore only use biomass for energy production to the extent that it is economically viable without mitigating emissions.
-When climate policy scenarios are run in MESSAGE, the land-use pathways will be chosen such that the optimal balance between the land-use related emission and biomass use in the energy system is obtained.
+When climate policy scenarios are run in MESSAGEix, the land-use pathways will be chosen such that the optimal balance between the land-use related emission and biomass use in the energy system is obtained.
 In addition to serving as a commodity from which energy can be generated, biomass can also be used to obtain negative emissions via BECCS.

 Adaptation of the Reference-Energy-System (RES)